Get Involved in Student Life

 Phi Delta Phi - PDP

-Phi Delta Phi is an international legal fraternity, established in 1869 with chapters all over the United States, Canada, Latin America and Europe.
+Phi Delta Phi is an international legal fraternity established in 1869 with chapters all over the United States, Canada, Latin America and Europe.
 PDP-Carroll Inn is the only legal honors fraternity at the University of Baltimore.
 It is our goal to continue to promote the organization’s "higher standard of professional and personal ethics and performance."
-The Carroll Inn continues to bring networking opportunities to our members with Alumni events throughout the year.
-Equally important is the Inn's desire to give back through various community service projects.
-Some prominent members of PDP are Chief Justice William Rehnquist, Justice Thurgood Marshall, Justice Sandra Day O'Connor, and President Theodore Roosevelt.
-Faculty advisor: Audrey McFarlane.Faculty advisor: Prof. Audrey McFarlane
+The Carroll Inn continues to bring networking opportunities to our members with alumni events throughout the year.
+Equally important is the Inn's desire to give back through community service projects.
+Some prominent members of PDP are Chief Justice William Rehnquist, Justice Thurgood Marshall, Justice Sandra Day O'Connor and President Theodore Roosevelt.

 Real Estate Law Association - RELA

-The Student Bar Association is the student government and service organization of the Law School.
+The Student Bar Association is the student government and service organization of the law school.
 Every law student is automatically a member of the SBA.
-Each spring the student body at large elects the executive officers of the SBA, an American Bar Association Law Student Division (ABA/LSD) representative, and 14 class representatives.
-With the advice of the general council, appointments to student and faculty committees are made by the president of the SBA.
-At least one student member is appointed to most Law School faculty committees.
-Incoming first year students elect their representatives in a first-year representative election held in October.
+Each spring the student body at large elects the executive officers of the SBA and six class representatives.
+With the advice of the general council, appointments to student and faculty committees and the American Bar Association Law Student Division are made by the president of the SBA.
+At least one student member is appointed to most law school faculty committees.
+Incoming first-year students elect one representative from each Contracts class in an election held in September.
+The Constitution for the SBA governs its activities.

 The SBA has or shares responsibility for the following activities, among others: